 You can buy Snow White HERE.

-There are two rides relating to Dumbo, the flying elephant ride which is fairly self explanatory and the Casey Jr. train ride.
-Casey Jr. is the name of the circus train that Dumbo is transported in.
+There are two rides relating to Dumbo, the flying elephant ride which is fairly self-explanatory and the Casey Jr. train ride.
+Casey Jr. is the name of the circus train that Dumbo is transported in and in the film can be seen singing a song that also plays during the ride.

 You can buy Dumbo HERE.